">

 Key Hazards

-• Dropped loads due to miscommunication
+• Dropped loads from poor communication

 2–3 Minute Talk Script